Please check the pre-requisites. If these are met, proceed as follows. Instructions for ArcGIS Pro are further down this page.

-Run the file setup.exe (extracted from the download zip or on supplied CD).
+Run the file setup.exe (extracted from the downloaded zip file).
 There is usually no need to uninstall previous versions first, but please do so if you encounter any problems with the new installation.

 If the installer detects that the .Net (“Dot Net”) framework version 3.5 is not installed, proceed to accept the licence agreement and wait while .Net 3.5 is downloaded and installed.
 Reboot the PC at this stage if prompted to do so – the GISquirrel installation will resume after re-start.

 When prompted for an installation path, either accept the default or change this to your preferred location.

 When the installation process is complete, GISquirrel is ready for use.
 If the GISquirrel toolbar is not immediately visible in ArcMap, you may need to switch it on.
 Please read the help pages on this site to learn how to load data and work with it in ArcGIS.

 If you are going to upgrade ArcGIS, please uninstall GISquirrel first, then re-install when the new version of ArcGIS is in place.